Vesku2000/Vesku2000/README.md

 *   🌍  I'm based in Finland
 *   🖥️  See my portfolio at [My portfolio](http://valtteri-portfolio.netlify.app)
 *   ✉️  You can contact me at [valtterisyrjanen@gmail.com](mailto:valtterisyrjanen@gmail.com)
-*   🧠  I'm learning React & react-native
+*   🧠  I'm focusing now to learn react better
 *   🤝  I'm open to collaborating on all kind of projects and jobs in tech
 *   ### Skills
 <p align="left">